redbitcz/php-debug-mode-enabler/README.md

     - Redbitcz\DebugMode\Enabler(%tempDir%)
 ```

-At most cases this example is creates second instance of `DebugModeEnabler` class because first one is already created
+At most cases this example is creates second instance of `Enabler` class because first one is already created
-internally with `DebugModeDetector` instance in `Bootstrap`.
+internally with `Detector` instance in `Bootstrap`.

 To re-use already exists instance you can inject it to DI Container:
 ```php